 Nerd Font Symbol Setup

-Getting Nerd Font symbols to render correctly requires the actual Unicode characters in the TOML file.
+Getting Nerd Font symbols to render correctly requires the actual Unicode characters in the TOML file, not escape sequences.

 We used Python to write the correct bytes: